zeljkoobrenovic/grounded-architecture/_posts/2023-06-25-appendix-tools.markdown

 <img src="assets/images/books/productivity_tools.png" class="book">
 </td>
 <td>
-<b>Productivity Tools</b>: a collection of more than 100 online tools I built to help me in my daily work as an architect.
-I reuse these tools and lessons learned in building these tools when designing Lightweight Architectural Analytics parts of the Grounded Architecture.
+<b>Productivity Tools</b>: a collection of more than 100 online tools I built to support my daily work as an architect.
+I also reuse the lessons learned from building these tools when designing Lightweight Architectural Analytics as part of Grounded Architecture.
 </td>
 <td style="font-size: 50%; line-height: 12px; text-align: center">
 <div>